This post is sponsored by Basic Invite. All opinions are mine.

 - Have a brunch with breakfast foods, or do pizza, a taco bar, an Italian dinner (spaghetti, salad, etc), or only serve appetizers and dessert.

 - To me, having a good photographer was important, and we were so blessed that a photography friend offered to do it for FREE!
 We were so happy.

 - You can ask friends and family to take pictures.
 I had one friend who didn’t hire anyone and just asked the guests to take pictures.
 She ended up with some pretty great pictures, and they were free.

 - Hire a photographer for a short time.
 You may be able to work out a deal to have a photographer there for 3 hours to get a few important shots.

-- Search for consignment dresses, clearance dresses at bridal shops, or check out websites that sell used wedding dresses.
+- Search for consignment dresses, clearance dresses at bridal shops such as Houston bridal shop, or check out websites that sell used wedding dresses.

 - Go to the regular dress section and look for white or off white prom dresses, or whatever color you like.
 They are more likely to be cheaper than wedding dresses.